Al Franken Groped Arianna Huffington In Newly-Released Photos

 Huffington, meanwhile, told Page Six that she was not offended by Franken’s actions.

 However, 33-year-old Lindsay Menz says that she was offended by Franken’s alleged touching in 2010, which she claims took place at the Minnesota State Fair when Al allegedly grabbed her butt.
 Her allegation is significant since the action allegedly occurred when Franken was in office.
-Franken apologized to Tweeden, but has not yet commented on the allegations by Menz, who lives in Frisco, Texas.
+Franken apologized to Tweeden but has not yet commented on the allegations by Menz, who lives in Frisco, Texas.
 Menz said she felt “uncomfortable” and “gross” after the alleged incident.
 Menz wrote on Facebook that she didn’t want her experience compared to Leeann’s incident, which she feels was much worse.

 Huffington, however, credited Al with making her career from the political commentary bed photos.
 Arianna has been criticized for not addressing sexual harassment allegations surrounding the Huffington Post.
 Franken has not yet commented on the melee over the photos with Huffington.